 The Annual General Meeting of shareholders reviews the annual report and decides on adoption of the financial statements and the dividend proposal, as well as on the discharge of the members of the Supervisory Board and the Board of Management.
-Holders of common shares in aggregate representing at least 1 percent of the total issued capital may submit proposals for the agenda of the Annual General Meeting of shareholders.
-These proposals must be adequately substantiated and must be submitted in writing, or electronically, to the company’s head office in Amsterdam at least 60 calendar days in advance of the meeting.
-The minutes of the Annual General Meeting of shareholders (in Dutch) are made available on the company’s corporate website within three months of the meeting date.
+Holders of common shares in aggregate representing at least 1 percent of the total issued capital may submit proposals for the Annual General Meeting agenda.
+These proposals must be sent in writing, or electronically, to the company’s head office in Amsterdam at least 60 calendar days in advance.
+Such requests shall be granted and shareholders will be provided with all relevant information, unless the Supervisory Board and the Board of Management are of the opinion that the request is not reasonable in the given circumstances.
+The minutes of the Annual General Meeting of shareholders (in Dutch) are made available on our corporate website within three months of the meeting date.

 The Annual General Meeting of shareholders approves or adopts, as the case may be, among other matters: